|

 were successfully completed.
 The average interview length per country

 varied between 20 (Romania) and 40 minutes (Lithuania).
+Sampling: Target households were selected at random

 in all countries, either by multistage stratified random-route sampling